lthung/inf2303/procedures.markdown

 # General Expectations and Procedures

-The students are expected to come to class prepared and submit assignments strictly on time.
+Students are expected to come to class prepared and submit assignments on time.

 ### Late Assignments and Extensions

-You are expected to complete assignments on time.
-Assignment not submitted by the exact time when their are due will be considered late.
+Students are expected to complete assignments on time.
+Assignments not submitted by the exact time when they are due will be considered late.
 (E.g., “17:00” means “17:00”, not “17:05.”)

 #### Late Policy for Memos

 <span class="important">
-Late memos will recieve half of the credit if submitted before the beginning of class.
+Late memos will receive half of the credit if submitted before the beginning of class.
 Memos not submitted by the time the class begins will not be accepted at all.</span>
 Students who have missed a memo should focus their efforts on memos for the next class.
 However, each student will be entitled to skipping <span class="important">one</span> memo.